Skip to content

 5. Calculate your profit

-Subtracting your expenses from your revenue should provide you with an accurate picture of profit.
+Subtracting your expenses from your revenue should provide you with an accurate picture of your profit.
 Further, your net income can be determined by then subtracting your taxes.

 Accuracy is critical, and if human error is not your strong suit, specialised accounting software to automatically calculate profits could provide significant value— and may even save you money come tax season.